 They helped me to arrange a guide cum porter as I was not very confident about trekking alone.
 Later I realized that one can do it easily by oneself as there is no chance of losing the way.
 It is a 14 km trek.
 No one is allowed to stay there at night.
 One has to take a ticket from the entrance gate of the valley showing an identity card.
 It

 In the early morning, I started with my guide.
 He was very helpful and intelligent.
-He understood that I had the problem with balancing on the uneven path.
+He understood that I had a problem with balancing on the uneven path.
 We proceeded very slowly.
 After walking more than two hours I witnessed the long-desired valley.
 It was like a dreamland.
 There were different types of plants, trees flowers, shrubs, and herbs on the way.

 A group of people came with an expert guide who was demonstrating to them their name and medicinal values.
 I did not get much interest in them because I knew I would forget such things and I was not interested.
 Initially, I was taking pictures of all plants, but later I realized that if I kept on doing it, my tired leg would not allow me to get back before evening.
 It was a heavenly feeling to watch around.
 Paradise can not be a better place than this.